 When you are pregnant and looking at what you will need for when the baby arrives it is very tempting to BUY.
 ALL.
 THE.
 THINGS.
-Cute little outfits, a pram, somewhere for them to sleep, some more cute little outfits, a swing, bouncer, even more cute little outfits, a car seat and OMG!
+Cute little outfits.
+A pram.
+Somewhere for them to sleep.
+Some more cute little outfits.
+A swing.
+A bouncer.
+Even more cute little outfits.
+A car seat and OMG!
 I just have to buy this cute little outfit!!
 There are so many things that seem to be very useful and that you will definitely use but there are others that you will shove in a corner somewhere to gather dust.
 So what things are essential for a newborn?
 Although there are lots of lovely things out there which may not be considered an essential item to one person, someone else might find that they use it all the time.
 So here are my Newborn Essentials and what I found useful for the first few months.

 #aff.
 Obviously your baby will need somewhere to sleep and for the first 6 months you are advised that the baby sleeps in the same room as you.
 You might decide to get a Moses basket as it is easy to carry room to room but they can quickly outgrow it or maybe you think a bedside cot will suit your needs better.
 We went for the Snüzpod Bedside Crib in Natural.
 We decided to go for this one as the side could be unzipped and then be attached to the bed for easy night time feeding.
 If you don’t need to have the side down (we didn’t in the end) there is a see through mesh part to make it easy to look at your baby from your bed.
-Also the bassinet part lifts off so you can move it from room to room if needed for daytime naps (we didn’t need to do this either as we have a baby who didn’t get the memo regarding daytime naps!).
+Also the bassinet part lifts off so you can move it from room to room if needed for daytime naps.

 Baby sleep bags are fantastic for bedtime and are much safer to use than covering them with blankets which they can kick off or get tangled up in during the night.
-I bought the Grobag sleep bags although you can find other ones in supermarkets as well as stores that stock baby items.
+I bought the Grobag sleep bags although you can find other versions in supermarkets or in stores that stock baby items.
 They come in different tog ratings to use in the Summer and Winter months as you don’t want your baby to be too hot/cold when they are sleeping.
-Babies do need to weigh over 8.8lb (4kg) before being able to use a sleep bag so they don’t slip down so you will need to use a cellular blanket or swaddle if they are smaller than that.
+Babies do need to weigh over 8.8lb (4kg) before being able to use a sleep bag so they don’t slip down.
+If they are smaller than that you will need to use a cellular blanket or swaddle them.

 A set of wheels is required to get you and your baby around.
-There are so many different brands and types of prams and pushchairs to choose from so it is worthwhile finding out what would suit your needs the best.
+There are so many different brands and types of prams and pushchairs to choose from.
+It is worthwhile spending time to find out which one would suit your needs the best.
 Also measure your car boot size!
 Some prams and pushchairs take up a LOT of room even when folded.
 We decided to go for a Silver Cross Pioneer travel system as this meant we didn’t have to get a separate pushchair and pram.
-With travel systems you can use your car seat (providing it is one that is compatible with the chassis) as well as a carrycot that clicks in and out, once your baby is older then you just use the pushchair part to get around.
+With travel systems you can use your car seat (providing it is one that is compatible with the chassis) as well as a carrycot that clicks in and out.
+Once your baby is older then you just use the pushchair part to get around.

-Another essential item for travel is the car seat.
+Another newborn essential item is the car seat as most maternity hospitals won’t allow you to leave without one.
 Again there are lots of different brands out there and some might not be compatible with your car so you will need to check before buying if it is suitable.
 As we have the Silver Cross Pioneer travel system we went for the Silver Cross Simplicity car seat as this can be used with the pushchair chassis.
 Another thing that we bought was an isofix base for the car seat and would really recommend getting one.
 It is so much easier just clicking the seat into the base than fannying about with seatbelts to hold the car seat in place.

 Ok, this might sound a weird item to include in this type of post but I really found the Echo Spot very useful.
-In the early days I used it to play lullabies and white noise to help get Noah to sleep, find out what the temperature/weather is like that day so I knew what clothes to put him in and now also use it to play children’s music to singalong to while he is getting dressed or playing in his room.
+In the early days I used it to play lullabies and white noise to help get Noah to sleep.
+It was also useful to find out what the temperature/weather is like that day so I knew what clothes to put him in and now also use it to play children’s music to singalong to while he is getting dressed or playing in his room.
 I’m pretty sure that his first word is going to be “Alexa!!”